spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 All the options require you to map a set of users or groups to a Kubernetes RBAC role.
 To learn how to map a Kubernetes role to users and groups, refer to [Create Role Bindings](/clusters/cluster-management/cluster-rbac/#createrolebindings).

-Alternatively, you can create a role binding that maps individual users or a group assigned within the OIDC provider's configuration to a role.
+You can create a role binding that maps individual users or groups assigned within the OIDC provider's configuration to a role.
 To learn more, refer to [Configure Custom OIDC and RBAC](/integrations/kubernetes#configurecustomoidcandrbac).

 <br />